Where Can You Find Free Scrap?

 • Have A Drop Off Spot At Your House

-Since we launched the Scrap Metal Talk Facebook page in 2018, we have seen so many people talking about different ways that they are able to get scrap for free- so that got us wondering.
+Since we launched the Scrap Metal Talk Facebook page in 2018, we have seen so many people talking about different ways to get scrap for free- that got us wondering.
 How do people get “free” scrap?
-Below we list a few ways and places you can find scrap metal to recycle.
+Below, we list a few ways and places you can find scrap metal to recycle.

 Idea #1 – Search the Streets